daveta/analytics/interruptable_prompt.md

 ## Summary
 Cafe and Enterprise Bot  independently are handling interruptions.
 An example of an interruption is "I would like help" or "I want to cancel".
-They both solved it using LUIS/QnA (Dispatch) to detect various kinds of interruptions.
+They both solve it using LUIS/QnA (Dispatch) to detect distinct interruptions.
 This proposes a new prompt that integrates LUIS/QnA models for interruption support.
-In addition proposes a flexible data collection for model improvement, model measurement and custom  reports.
+In addition, this proposes a flexible data collection for model improvement, model measurement and custom reports.

-## Approach
+Note:
-Enterprise Bot handled interruptions at a dialog level which is valid.
+Enterprise Bot handles interruptions at a dialog level.
 Cafe handled at prompt level.
-This approach is taking the most granular approach.
+This approach is taking the most granular approach using prompts.

 ## Developer Stories
+As a sdk user, I want to be able to handle cancel  in my prompts in order to provide a good customer experience.
-As a sdk user, I want to be able to handle help and cance  in my prompts in order to provide a good customer experience.
+As a sdk user, I want to be able to handle help  in my prompts and provide prompt-specific guidance in order to provide a good customer experience.
 As a sdk user, I want to be able to handle arbitrary chit chat in my prompts in order to provide a good customer experience.
 As a sdk user, I want to be able to handle other classes of responses (aggressive behavior, questioning validity of prompt, etc) in my prompts in order to provide a good customer experience.
 As a sdk user, I want to be able to integrate language models to assist in interpreting if the user is interrupting normal flow  in order to provide a good customer experience.